amaxwellblair/blog/posts/intro_to_bolt.md

 ```

 I will skip over some of the more generic pieces and dive right into the Bolt.
-`bolt.Open` will create or find a database at the given path (first arguement).
+`bolt.Open` will create or find a database at the given path (first argument).
 The `0600` is a field for the file type which can be changed given your
 preferred permissions.
 The final argument which includes `Timeout` can be found
 verbatim in the README: